KomMonitor/kommonitor-importer/README.md

    - [KomMonitor Website](https://kommonitor.de/)

 ## Dependencies to other KomMonitor Components
-KomMonitor Importer requires a running instance of KomMonitor Data Management, to forward any import/update requests.
+KomMonitor Importer requires
+   - a running instance of **KomMonitor Data Management**, to forward any import/update requests.
+   - an optional and configurable connection to a running **Keycloak** server, if role-based data access is activated via configuration of KomMonitor stack

 # Project Structure